appdotnet/api-spec/content/docs/resources/channel/index.md

 }
 ~~~

-Access control lists (ACLs) specify who can read and who can write <a href="/docs/resources/message/">Messages</a> in a Channel.
-In our permissions model, writing implies reading.
+Access control lists (ACLs) specify who can edit a channel and read or write <a href="/docs/resources/message/">Messages</a> to a Channel.
+In our permissions model, editing implies writings and writing implies reading.
 Note that `any_user`, `public`, and non-empty `user_ids` are all mutually exclusive (only one of those can be true at a time).
-Also, the creator of a Channel always has write access and will not be specified in the `user_ids` list.
+Also, the creator of a Channel always has edit access and will not be specified in the `user_ids` list.
 For some Channel types (like `net.app.core.pm`), the ACLs will be sanitized to make sure they fit a specific schema.
-Please see the [Messaging overview](/docs/basics/messaging/) for more information.
+Please see the [Messaging overview](/docs/basics/messaging/) for more information. `editors` can edit the channel ACLs, annotations, write messages and perform any action against a channel except for marking it as inactive.
+Only an owner can mark a channel as inactive.

 ### ACL Fields